By Troy Rector, CPA

 The first $25,000 of subawards can be taken when each subaward is initially issued, separately negotiated, or renegotiated over the Federal grant’s period of performance (i.e. not $25,000 for each entity’s fiscal year).
 Some NFPs have found it helpful to have two separate subaward general ledger accounts: one account that tracks the first $25,000 of subawards and another account that records costs in excess of the first $25,000.

 The NFP will want to ensure that direct costs of the Federal grant do not already include recovery of indirect costs (double charging) when using the de minimis rate.
 This type of issue is most prevalent when the NFP’s Federal grant supports a large majority, if not all, of the activities of the NFP.
-It could also occur, however, if the NFP has historically recovered indirect costs from Federal grants by means of direct allocations.
+It could also occur, however, if the NFP has historically recovered indirect costs from Federal grants by means of what is defined in the Uniform Guidance as the direct allocation method.
 The NFP must also be consistent in how direct and indirect costs are charged to Federal grants.

 Should the NFP enter into Federal grants that allow for use of the de minimis rate, it is important that the NFP establish a system of internal controls over the calculation of the de minimis rate.
 It is also important that the NFP monitor the calculation when invoicing the grant.
 Miscalculation will most often occur when those costs identified in the above definition (rental costs, subawards, etc.) are not properly deducted from total direct costs for purposes of calculating the de minimis recovery.